-Duplex Single family attached - two units within one dwelling structure, each normally occupied by one family, sharing common structural walls.
+Duplex - two units within one dwelling structure, each normally occupied by one family, sharing common structural walls.
 For purposes of buildable land inventories and needed housing types related to state statutes and statewide planning goals, duplexes are considered as a form of single-family attached housing.

-Rowhouse Townhouse - an attached residential structure which retains private ownership of a portion of the land around it, generally in the form of a small front and/or rear yard.
+Rowhouse - an attached residential structure which retains private ownership of a portion of the land around it, generally in the form of a small front and/or rear yard.
+Rowhouses on interior lots may have a zero side yard setback.